-Many banks—including Ally Bank—are members of the Federal Deposit Insurance Corporation (FDIC), so customer's certificates of deposit are FDIC insured.
-It's rare that you'll find a bank that isn't a member of the FDIC, but not impossible, so before you deposit money, it helps to check to be sure.
-If you can't find "Member FDIC" somewhere on the bank's site with a link to more information, it might help to check with the FDIC directly.
+Most banks—including Ally Bank—are members of the Federal Deposit Insurance Corporation (FDIC), so customer's certificates of deposit are FDIC insured up to the maximum amount allowed by law.
+It's rare that you'll find a bank that isn't a member of the FDIC, but not impossible, so before you deposit money, you should check to be sure.
+If you can't find "Member FDIC" somewhere on the bank's site with a link to more information, check with the FDIC directly.

-Bank CDs can be a great way to save your money, and online banks like Ally Bank generally offer better rates than brick-and-mortar banks and their higher overhead costs.
-In fact, Ally actually offers some of the most competitive rates available, as published by Bankrate.com
+Ally Bank CDs can be a great way to save your money, and online banks like Ally Bank generally offer better rates than their brick-and-mortar counterparts.
+In fact, Ally Bank offers some of the most competitive rates available, as published by Bankrate.com

-And because Ally Bank customer's certificates of deposit are FDIC-insured, your initial deposit and any interest you earn is protected - again, up to the maximum allowed by law.
+And because Ally Bank customers’ certificates of deposit are FDIC-insured, your initial deposit and any interest you earn is protected up to the maximum amount allowed by law.